periperipatus/ecubioinformatics/mapping_transcript_quantification.md

 hit ```q``` to exit.

-**Question 8:** What does this file tell us?
+**Question 9:** What does this file tell us?
 What do the three columns mean?

 Don't worry that there are a lot of zeros - don't forget you're using a truncated fastq file.
 The differential expression example tomorrow we will use a full dataset.

+**Question 10:** Other aligners, such as ```HISAT2``` do not provide any counts for reads against the gene models in the reference.
+How would you go about getting these counts?

 # Your Assignment

 Try your new knowledge on the dataset provided to you.